 The jackrabbits were everywhere, and unlike our little cottontail rabbits back east, these guys and gals weren’t at all skittish.
 They loved watching us and would bounce a few steps away when startled.

-The campground at Cathedral Gorge is beautiful, with lush plantings, shaded pavilions, and large, private campsites.
-From the campground, trails snake through the desert and sagebrush toward the gorge, where we’ll take you in a minute.
-First a few tips about camping at Cathedral Gorge State Park.
+From the campground, trails snake through the desert and sagebrush toward the gorge, which we’ll take you to in a minute.
+First, a few tips about camping at Cathedral Gorge State Park.

-Tips for Cathedral Gorge Camping
+Tips for Camping at Cathedral Gorge State Park

-• Cathedral Gorge State Park and campground are open year-round.
+- Cathedral Gorge State Park and campground are open year-round.
 Electrical hook-ups are available for an extra fee.
 The bathhouse is really clean and has hot showers.

-• You can camp here for up to 14 days at a time.
-Sign me up!!
+- You can camp here for up to 14 days at a time.
+Sign me up!

-• There are two handicapped-accessible sites and a large group area.
+- There are two handicapped-accessible sites and a large group area.

-• The night sky is one of the most outstanding features of Cathedral Gorge State Park.
-It’s incomparable, especially for someone from the east coast of America.
+- The night sky is one of the most outstanding features of Cathedral Gorge State Park.
+It’s incomparable, especially for someone from the East Coast of America.

-• Watch out for rattlesnakes.
+- Watch out for rattlesnakes.
 There are lots of places for snakes to hike in the canyons and gorges.

 Exploring Cathedral Gorge State Park

-Because the ecosystem here is quite fragile, there are signs asking you to stay on the trail.
 The gorge consists of incredible spires of bentonite clay reaching toward the heavens and creating cave-like formations that just beg to be explored.
-It’s like an elaborate labyrinth – perfect for games of hide-and-seek.

-Looks like we weren’t the only ones smitten with the allure of the towering cathedrals.
 We found this litter of kit foxes playing inside the labyrinth.
 They weren’t a bit startled by our presence – in fact, they were incredibly curious about us.

 After exploring the gorge a bit, you can hike a four-mile loop trail that starts at the campground and circles through the desert, around the gorge, and out to a spectacular overlook.
-This is a great early morning or evening hike, especially if you’re hoping to catch glimpses of the abundant wildlife.

-Our weekend at Cathedral Gorge State Park in Nevada was one of the highlights of our humongous cross-country road trip.
 It’s a small park and really quiet, but perfect for a weekend getaway, and just as lovely if you’re only passing through.

-Make Cathedral Gorge State Park a priority on your next road trip, and say hello to our friends the jackrabbits.
+Make Cathedral Gorge State Park a priority on your next road trip, and say hello to our friends, the jackrabbits.

 Follow us on social media to keep in touch!